 When faced with the possibility of surgery, patients are naturally concerned about downtime.
 Returning you to your active lifestyle as quickly and safely as possible is a shared goal you’ll have with the surgeons and healthcare providers at Chippenham Hospital.

 Chippenham Hospital’s expert surgeons are consistently leading the way for others to follow with the integration of robotics in surgery.
 We frequently perform surgeries with a variety of robots, including:

-- da Vinci Robotic Surgery System: Surgeries performed with da Vinci Robotic Surgery Systems use tiny incisions, much smaller than those of traditional surgery, to insert miniature instruments and a high-definition 3-D camera.
-Your surgeon at Chippenham views a magnified, high-resolution 3-D image of the surgical site while controlling the robotic equipment, which translates the surgeon's hand movements into precise movements to perform the operation.
+- da Vinci Robotic Surgery System: Surgeries performed with da Vinci Robotic Surgery Systems use tiny incisions, much smaller than those of traditional surgery, to insert miniature instruments and a high definition 3D camera.
+Your Chippenham surgeon will view a magnified, high resolution 3D image of the surgical site and surgeon's hand movements during the operation.

 - MAKOplasty® Robotic Arm: Chippenham is the only hospital in central Virginia to offer MAKOplasty robotic surgery to its patients in need of hip and knee replacements.
 MAKOplasty is powered by the surgeon-controlled robotic arm system enabling advanced treatment options for more accurate hip and knee implant placement.
 Using this technology allows the surgeon to remove only the diseased bone, preserving healthy bone and soft tissue, and assists your surgeon in positioning the implant based on your anatomy.
 If your surgeon determines you’re a good candidate for a MAKOplasty procedure, he or she will schedule a computed tomography (CT) scan of your hip or knee one or two weeks prior to your surgery date.
 This is used to create your unique surgical plan for optimal implant replacement.